dogradiwakar/devilsadvocatediwakar/_posts/2018/Install Hadoop on Ubuntu.md

 tar xvzf hadoop-2.9.1.tar.gz

-We want to move the Hadoop installation to the /usr/local/hadoop directory using the following command:
+Move the Hadoop installation to the /usr/local/hadoop directory using the following command:

 sudo mv * /usr/local/hadoop

 sudo chown -R diwakar:diwakar /usr/local/hadoop

-Setup Configuration Files
+**Setup Configuration Files**
 The following files will have to be modified to complete the Hadoop setup:
 	• ~/.bashrc
 	• /usr/local/hadoop/etc/hadoop/hadoop-env.sh